 Expenses are reported in the period which the related revenues are earned.
 If an expense is not directly correlated to revenues, the expense should be recorded in the accounting period in which it has been used up.

 A common example of the matching principle in use is recording the related expense and revenue on grants.
-IU receives a grant to assist international students adjust to life in the United States and at IU.
+IU receives a grant to assist international students with adjusting to life in the United States and at IU.
 The grant is received in May of 20XX, but students do not arrive until August 20XX.
 IU staff purchases tickets to the Indiana University Cinema to take students to a movie their first week on campus in August.
 To properly record this expense and related revenue from the grant, the movie ticket expense will be recorded when the students attend the movie and the related reimbursement for the movie tickets from the grant (revenue) will be recorded in the same period.

 Another example of the matching principle is related to re-coding expenses and revenue related to research based grants.
 The animal behavioral lab received a grant from the US federal government to conduct studies on mating behaviors of chimpanzees.
 The grant started in May 20XX and scheduled to end in November 20X1.
 Initial supplies were purchased in June 20XX to set up the lab, but testing was not performed until January 20X1.
 The cost of the lab supplies is reimbursed by the federal government and the related revenue and expense for the lab set up should be recorded in the period it was purchased, i.e. May 20XX.
 Expense and the related revenue should be recorded as the research is performed and the expense is reimbursed.